 Adopt Me!
 Bluegrass Pet Rescue and their Facebook page

 In conjunction with Adopt Me!
 Bluegrass Pet Rescue and LLCC's Paws Behind Bars Program, a new training program for service, therapy and emotional support dogs has recently been launched.
 The program, called Paws for Me, will select highly qualifies puppies and dogs for adoption to people with specific needs.
 The training of these puppies and dogs will require months of specialized training.
 This new program will also enhance the inmates' dog handling skills.
-Since the dog handlers are trained by professional dog trainer Tyler Boyer in training these service, therapy and emotional support dogs, the handlers will acquire advanced levels of training skills.
+Since the dog handlers are trained by professional dog trainer Amanda Armstrong in training these service, therapy and emotional support dogs, the handlers will acquire advanced levels of training skills.
 These skills will be an asset to the inmates as they re-enter society upon their release from prison.